Genital herpesHerpes - genital; Herpes simplex - genital; Herpesvirus 2; HSV-2; HSV-antivirals

 If signs and symptoms do occur during the first outbreak, they can be severe.
 This first outbreak most often happens within 2 days to 2 weeks of being infected.

 General symptoms may include:

 - Decreased appetite

-- General sick feeling (Malaise)
+- General sick feeling ( malaise )

 - Muscle aches in the lower back, buttocks, thighs, or knees

-- Swollen and tender lymph nodes in the groin during an outbreak
+- Swollen and tender lymph nodes in the groin

-- When the blisters break, they leave shallow ulcers that are very painful.
-These ulcers eventually crust over and slowly heal over 7 - 14 days or more
+Before the blisters appear, there may be tingling, burning, itching, or pain at the site where the blisters will appear.
+When the blisters break, they leave shallow ulcers that are very painful.
+These ulcers crust over and heal in 7 to 14 days or more.

-Other symptoms that may occur include:
+Other symptoms may include: